In Memory of Wes and Frances Van Nattan

 This old warrior for Jesus, in the photos, last Friday went to be with the Lord he loved and preached.

 This saint became the man of the house for his Mom when he was in ninth grade and his own Dad died.
-At eighteen years of age, he worked on the WPA on a dam in Los Angeles with a "Mexican drag line"-- The only Anglo who could keep up with them and earn their respect-- chipping bed rock with a pick all day!
+At eighteen years of age, he worked on the WPA on the Big Tujunga dam project north of Los Angeles with a "Mexican drag line"-- The only Anglo who could keep up with them and earn their respect-- chipping bed rock with a pick all day!
 He never babied himself as long as I knew him, though he could have a good time with my brother and I when the opportunity arose.

-This man was stationed in the Gilbert Islands during WW II,
+This man was stationed in the Gilbert Islands (now Kiribati) during WW II,

 Went to Bible Institute,